These flax crackers are loaded with fiber and are an easy way to pack in more veggies through out your day, especially if you’re on the go.

 I’m always on the look out for more easy ways to maximize the amount of micronutrients our family consumes – one of our favorite quick meals with these crackers is some wild caught canned mackerel with homemade sauerkraut, avocado, and these awesome savory crackers.

 Are flax crackers a good low carb snack?

 Flax seeds act as a gentle, natural laxative and are very soothing to the gut.
 Super rich in fiber, they are extremely low in carbs – per 100 grams there are 29 grams total carbs, 27 of which are dietary fiber.

 It is claimed that flax can be a beneficial source of omega-3’s but this can be misleading – the omega-3 in plant foods are NOT DHA, these aren’t a replacement for fish and seafood, but these seeds are not a high source of inflammatory omega-6’s and the fatty acid profile is very healthy.
 Flax crackers are a great ketogenic diet food.

 While the idea may seem new or strange to some people, this is such an affordable recipe and great for kids – our daughter loves them with cheese and sauerkraut.
+The whole family can’t resist them with Easy Keto Crack Dip.
 Green flax crackers are a great addition to any meal!